Managing Innovation:

 Technology Commercialization through Start-Ups

-New disruptive technologies often require new business models.
-Because start-up companies are free to chose or develop a new business model, in this regard start-ups have an advantage over more established firms.
 In addition to the risk incurred in the technological and the economic domains, and the need for intensive experimentation, an unproven business model adds additional risk, and entrepreneurial ventures usually are more prepared to accept this risk that would be a large, well-established firm.

 Alternatives to Licensing

-Excerpts from the Strategic Licensing for the New Economy, by Dennis Fernandez with Sarah Stahnke, Rebecca Sheehan and Mary Chow
+Excerpts from the Strategic Licensing for the New Economy , by Dennis Fernandez with Sarah Stahnke, Rebecca Sheehan and Mary Chow

 In deciding how to most profitably mobilize intellectual property, a company should consider a wide range of options.